 As software engineers, deterministic logic has been ingrained in us, but machine learning is statistical in nature.
 We need to learn to accept that the model will not work correctly on all inputs, and fixing it for a particular input will most likely degrade overall performance.
 Learning that was the biggest struggle I had.
 It was a surprise to me that a unit test that was passing in the past, may fail in future even if no code has changed.
 That can happen, for example, due to random partitioning of training data into train, validate, and test sets; resulting into a slightly different model, which coincidently fails on the input used in that unit test.
 You need to internalize the notion of statistical correctness.

 Data scientists are strong in mathematics, they are expert in playing with data and designing efficient models.
 These might not be exactly your forte, but you need to slowly develop these capabilities.
 Without that, a model will remain a black box.
-Improving the understanding of workings of ML models (with the help of courses and books listed earlier) and adapting engineer practices to ML is your map.
+Now you have the map of the ML terrain, and can locate a problem and potential algorithms on that map.
+You are ready to go on the journey of improving the understanding of workings of ML models (with the help of courses and books listed earlier) and adapting engineer practices to ML.

 At the same time, do remember your strengths as a software engineer.
 You have strong programming skills, you are expert in building highly scalable applications with continues develop-test-deploy pipeline that runs 24x7 with automated monitoring and alerting.
 Data scientists might not necessarily appreciate these aspects and the need for establishing guarantees of continuous functioning and correctness of ML models in production systems.
 Typically they built batch programs for a given dataset, which may require significant (re)work and engineering to take it to production.
 So your skills complement data scientists and are highly valuable.
 You just have to adapt those to the world of machine learning, and infuse engineering discipline and rigor into it.
 Both data scientists and software engineers need to develop a better understanding of the other and keep moving towards top-right quadrant.
 That is your compass.